artist color wheel: the artist's favorite tool for creating beautiful art

 Because orange contains less yellow, it is cooler than primary yellow.
 Red is a warm color, but it is cooler than orange and much cooler than yellow.

-create distance in our paintings
+how to create distance in our paintings

 How do we paint the illusion of distance and depth on our two-dimensional painting surface?